Today, social media is an integral part of marketing and business communications.

-Today, social media and the business environment have become completely integrated.
-Platforms such as LinkedIn, Twitter, Instagram and Facebook (amongst many others) are powerful tools in conducting business and surprisingly, many organisations haven’t quite perfected the art of utilising them to their maximum potential.
+Social Media platforms such as LinkedIn, Twitter, Instagram and Facebook (amongst many others) are powerful ways of conducting business.
+Yet surprisingly, many organisations haven’t quite perfected the art of utilising them to their maximum potential.

 (1) Content… GOOD Content

 Users of social media today have lots of choice and are looking for interesting content, whether that be video, articles, photos, podcasts and so on.

 If you want to spark their interest and encourage engagement with your brand, give them something intriguing and interesting.
 However, remember that people have a short attention span - so keep it compelling and snappy, with a clear call-to-action.

 You know your audience best, so ensure you’re catering directly to them.

 For example, some charity businesses find that videos featuring success stories of how funds are being spent will get the best response from audiences, whereas big accounting firms may understand that quick twitter posts about share prices are the way to go.
 Others may find that posting about an “employee of the month” will give audiences a favourable taste of what the business is like internally, or perhaps inviting customers to an event will gain a lot of traction.

 The types of content are so infinite and versatile that social media is a way organisations can experiment and get creative, finding new ways to reach their audience.